clearlinux/clear-linux-documentation/source/clear-linux/tutorials/telemetry-backend/Telemetry-backend.rst

 .. _telemtry-backend:

-Create a Telemetry Backend Server in Clear Linux
+Create a telemetry backend server in Clear Linux
 ################################################

 |CLOSIA| includes a telemetrics (telemetry + analytics) solution as part of